Anti-siphoning law

 Anti-siphoning laws and regulations are designed to prevent pay television broadcasters from buying monopoly rights to televise important and culturally significant events before free-to-air television has a chance to bid on them.
 The theory is that if such a monopoly was allowed, then those unable or unwilling to obtain access to the pay television service would be unable to view the important and culturally significant events.
 Generally the laws allow pay-TV to bid for such monopoly rights only if free-to-air television has declined to bid on them.

 Notable examples of such policies are present in Australia and the United Kingdom.
 Anti-siphoning in the United States was introduced by the FCC in 1975 and was soon overturned as unconstitutional.
 Some sports leagues do contractually obligate that their broadcasters include a certain number of telecasts on over-the-air television as part of their overall contracts.
 For games broadcast exclusively by pay television channels, the National Football League similarly requires syndicated, over-the-air simulcasts in the markets of the teams involved, to ensure that all of a team's games are available locally on broadcast television.

 Australia

-Anti-siphoning laws in Australia cover specific listed events, such as all Olympic Games and the Commonwealth Games, the FIFA World Cup, Rugby World Cup, and Rugby League World Cup finals, events in major sports (such as association football, cricket, and rugby tests) that involve Australian senior national teams or are hosted by Australia, and culturally-significant events such as the Australian Football League and National Rugby League premierships, the State of Origin series, all games in the Australian Open, the Melbourne Cup horse race, the Bathurst 1000, the Australian Grand Prix, and the Australian Motorcycle Grand Prix among others.
+Anti-siphoning laws in Australia cover specific listed events, such as all Olympic Games and the Commonwealth Games, the FIFA World Cup, Rugby World Cup, and Rugby League World Cup finals, events in major sports (such as association football, cricket, and rugby tests) that involve Australian senior national teams or are hosted by Australia, and culturally-significant events such as the Australian Football League and National Rugby League premierships, the State of Origin series, most matches in the Australian Open, the Melbourne Cup horse race, the Bathurst 1000, the Australian Grand Prix, and the Australian Motorcycle Grand Prix among others.

+Germany

+Anti-siphoning law in Germany is contained in Article 1 of the State Treaty for Modernization of the Media Order, which entered into force in November 2020.
+Protected events may not be broadcast in encrypted form or via a method which requires payment unless a live simulcast is provided to a freely receivable and "generally accessible" television broadcaster; a brief delay is permissible if there are technical or scheduling constraints, such as multiple events running in parallel.
+This protected status applies to the following events: